 School was not a fun time for me.
 I was not a jock, or one of the tough guys, and my hair was too curly for a flat top, a very popular hairstyle at the time.
 This wasn’t an era when being a little different was cool.
 It wasn’t that I was unattractive, but I did have the teenage curse of pimples.

-After holding hands, with a girl on the bus, and that one improbable basketball game, my confidence was rising like water under the Tallahatchie Bridge after a spring thunderstorm.
+After holding hands, with that girl on the bus, and that one improbable basketball game, my confidence was rising like water under the Tallahatchie Bridge after a spring thunderstorm.

 I doubled down on my efforts for scoring that radio job.
 I was determined to be ready when the chance came, I would need little or no training on the equipment, but I would need an operator’s license from the FCC to broadcast over the airwaves.